 We believe that effective purchasing from a diverse vendor base is a key element of our business strategy.
-For the year ended December 31, 2008, VMware and Quest were the only individual vendors from whom our purchases exceeded 10%.
+For the year ended December 31, 2009, Quest was the only individual vendor from whom our purchases exceeded 10%.
+For the year ended December 31, 2009 Quest represented 10.2% of total purchases.
 For the year ended December 31, 2008, VMware accounted for 23.3% of total purchases and Quest represented 13% of total purchases.
-For the years ended December 31, 2007 and 2006, VMware accounted for 36.8% and 53.4%, respectively of total purchases.
-For the years ended December 31, 2006 Ingram Micro accounted for 11.2% of total purchases.
+For the years ended December 31, 2007, VMware accounted for 36.8% of total purchases.
 VMware terminated its distributor agreement with Lifeboat Distribution, Inc. in 2008.
-As a result, our Lifeboat segment ceased distributing VMware products as of October 1, 2008, the distribution of which had accounted for \$29.2 million in 2008, or 17% of our 2008 revenue and \$57.2 million in 2007, or 32% of our 2007 revenue.
-Although our Programmer's Paradise segment will continue selling VMware products, due to the uncertain economic environment, we cannot currently estimate the impact on our future sales and gross margins from the termination of the distributor agreement.
+As a result, our Lifeboat segment ceased distributing VMware products as of October 1, 2008, the distribution of which had accounted for \$29.2 million, or 17% of our 2008 revenue and \$57.2 million or 32% of our 2007 revenue.
 The loss of any of these vendors, or any other key vendor, could disrupt product availability and otherwise have an adverse effect on the Company.

-In 2008, the Company purchased approximately 90% of its products directly from manufacturers and publishers and the balance from multiple distributors, as compared to 90% in 2007, and 86% in 2006.
+In 2009, the Company purchased approximately 85% of its products directly from manufacturers and publishers and the balance from multiple distributors, as compared to 90% in 2008, and 90% in 2007.
 Most suppliers or distributors will "drop ship" products directly to the customers, which reduces physical handling by the Company.
 These inventory management techniques allow the Company to offer a greater range of products without increased inventory requirements.